not-matthias/code-protection-lightning-talk/PITCHME.md

 - Performance
 - Will not prevent reversing
-- Only useful for script languages TODO
+- Only useful for script languages
 - Revertable with a script

 ---